Serenity lives in the heart of the one who is at home at the feet of Jesus

 When their short conversation was over she returned to Mary, and secretly told her: 'The Master is come, and calleth for thee.'
 She then rose to go to Him followed by her friends thinking she had gone to weep at the grave.

-Shortly after Mary met the Lord He gave commandment for the grave to be opened and the Lord called Lazarus out of death back to life and gave instructions to someone to loose him of the grave clothes.
+Shortly after Mary met the Lord He gave commandment for the grave to be opened, and the Lord called Lazarus out of death back to life giving instructions to someone to loose him of the grave clothes.
 Great joy followed!

 Here comes the part of the account that is absolutely wonderful.
 Come, and and allow yourself to be drawn into the setting for a while; for there you will discover something precious that will touch the very depths of your soul.

 Picture this beautiful scene in your mind -